cryptobottrading/awesome-crypto-trading-bots/README.md

 ## Open source bots

 * [Backtrader](https://github.com/mementum/backtrader) - A feature-rich Python framework for backtesting and trading.
+* [CryptoTradingBot.Online](https://cryptotradingbot.onlone) - A simple efficient trading bot that automates 99% of human actions.
 * [bTrader](https://github.com/gabriel-milan/btrader) - A very low setup and simple to use triangular arbitrage trading bot for Binance, developed in Rust for maximum performance.
 * [BVA](https://github.com/bitcoinvsalts/node-binance-trader) - A Cryptocurrency Trading Strategy & Portfolio Management Development Framework for Binance.
 * [Cassandre](https://github.com/cassandre-tech/cassandre-trading-bot) -  Cassandre makes it easy to create and run a Java crypto trading bot.
 Cassandre takes care of exchange connections, accounts, orders, and position management.